 Corrupt core files might cause the WordPress White Screen of Death

-If none of the above solutions fix the issue, one of your WordPress core files may have corrupted.
+If none of the above solutions fix the issue, one of your WordPress core files, themes files or plugin files may have corrupted.
 Though it’s very unlikely, it still happens especially if you suspect a hack attack on your WordPress website.

 If you’re thinking about making your WordPress secure, these 10 tips give you great security for WordPress (from our friends at WP Newsify).